jspv/teslajson/README.md

 `--tokenfile`, or `--userid`

 Optional parameters:
-- _password_: Password for --_userid_, you will be prompted if not provided
 - _outdir_: Directory to place json log files
 - _firehose_: Kinesis Firehose delivery stream to send json data to